EshaanAgg/Icarus/README.md

 ## Features

-- Built using the `OOPS` paradigm, which all of the data of a particular class being private by default and then only being exposed by the means of getters, setters and utlity functions.
+- Built using the `OOPS` paradigm, which all of the data of a particular class being private by default and then only being exposed by the means of getters, setters and utility functions.
+- Use of pointers and referneces to ensure that no unecessary data is copied, ensuring better performance.
 - `Tables`
   - Utilities to view the table and it's content in the command line itself.
-  - When creating new tables, ensures that the names of the tables are distinct.
+  - When creating new tables, ensures that the names of the tables and well all the headers in the same are distinct.
+Even the regularity of the structure of the table is ensured.
   - Allows to customize the appearance of the tables being printed in the terminal.
+  - Allows implicit conversion of fields to numeric types in queries so that all the aggregate operations can be performed.
+- `Error Handling`
+  - All the features of the `REPL` are equipped with error handling to enforce syntax and meaningful updates
+  - If any error occurs, a user-friendly stack trace is shown to the user telling him where the error occured and how should he change the syntax
+  - Prevent's the crashing of program in any case.

 ## Try it Out!